mosip/documentation/docs/Biometric-Functions-API-Specification.md

 * In case the sample is not an image but minutiae (FMR) then the match accuracy and efficacy might be lower as the extraction templates and algorithms might not be the same
 * In case the on record extract is a format that the matcher does not understand the match will not happen.
 Also if the comparison is between two extracts (Minutiae) the False Rejection and False Acceptance cases might be high
 * A typical 1 : n match is used when comparing one finger received to a set of fingers (upto 10) on record for that person or a limited set of people (upto 10 per person).
-* The match score will return a score specific to the library as well as a confidence score on a scale of 100.
+* The match decision will return a yes/no and optional anaytics with details such a confidence level.

 ### Iris
 * Input and on record images are jpeg2000 format lossless images or matchers own extract as provided by the extarctor API
 * The matcher uses its own algorithm to perform extraction, segmentation and identifying patterns on the images being compared.
 * Typical comparisons are 1 : 2 for a person and 1 : n for multiple people. (deduplication scenario)
-* The match score will return a score specific to the library as well as a confidence score on a scale of 100.
+* The match decision will return a yes/no and optional anaytics with details such a confidence level.

 ### Face
 * Input and on record images are jpeg2000 format lossless images or matchers own extract as provided by the extarctor API
 * The matcher uses its own algorithm to perform extraction, segmentation and identifying landmarks on the images being compared.
 * Typical comparisons are 1 : 1 for one person and 1 : n for multiple people (deduplication scenario)
-* The match score will return a score specific to the library as well as a confidence score on a scale of 100.
+* The match decision will return a yes/no and optional anaytics with details such a confidence level.

-**_Note:_** As new biometrics come up the matching score will be as per the sample set and standards defined for that biometric.

 # Extractor